VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 1. Open the registration page
 2. Enter an invalid email address (e.g., `test@.com`)
 3. Enter a valid password (e.g., `Pass1234`)
-4. Confirm the password
+4. Enter the same password in the confirm password field
-5. Observe the Register button
+5. Observe the validation message

 Expected Result:
-The Register button is disabled and a validation message indicating that the email format is invalid is displayed.
+A validation message is displayed indicating that the email format is invalid.

-# TC-REG-06 Verify a validation message appears when the password is shorter than the required length (BVA)
+# TC-REG-06 Verify a validation message appears when the password is shorter than the required length

 Steps:
 1. Open the registration page
 2. Enter a valid email address (e.g., `test@test.com`)
 3. Enter a password shorter than the required length (e.g., `Pass123`)
 4. Enter any value in the confirm password field
-5. Observe the Register button
+5. Observe the validation message

 Expected Result:
-The Register button is disabled and a validation message indicating that the password must be at least 8 characters long is displayed.
+A validation message is displayed indicating that the password must be at least 8 characters long.

 # TC-REG-07 Verify a validation message appears when the password and confirm password do not match